masterivanic/Dev-and-it-ressource/Readme.md

 - [Authentik](https://github.com/goauthentik/authentik) - authentik is an open-source Identity Provider that emphasizes flexibility and versatility, with support for a wide set of protocols.
 - [Opentelemetry Python](https://github.com/open-telemetry/opentelemetry-python) - Python opentelemetry sdk and api
 - [Green Tests](https://github.com/CleanCut/green) - Green is a clean, colorful, fast python test runner.
+- [Gorm](https://gorm.io/docs/index.html) - An ORM library for Golang aims to be developer friendly.

 ## Game Development